How To Know If Radon Is In Your Home

 Know the Facts

-• Radon is the 2nd leading cause of lung cancer in Canada
+• Radon is the number one cause of lung cancer in non-smokers, and 16% of lung cancers are estimated to be from radon exposure.

 • Health Canada estimates that more than 3,000 people every year pass away from radon-related lung cancer.